takos22/takos22/README.md

 # Hi there, I'm takos22

-I mainly use python and I'm really good at it.
+I mainly use python and I think I'm pretty proficient at it.
 I'm the developer of the [`baguette`](https://pypi.org/project/baguette/) async web framework and [`codingame`](https://pypi.org/project/codingame/) module.
 I made some discord bots, APIs, modules, websites.